Guide

 Best for rich, concentrated flavor.
 Works great with steamed milk.
 Ideal if you have a machine or plan to get one.

 Brews strong, espresso-style coffee without a machine.
-Slightly more bitter but good for cutting through chocolate sweetness.
+Slightly more bitter but excellent for cutting through chocolate sweetness.

 Once you’ve mastered the basic mocha, try these simple variations using tools you already have.